Our people bring the passion, drive and ingenuity to make great things happen for our clients, communities and industry.

 No matter what project Dennis is working on, his professionalism, leadership skills, passion for his work, and positive attitude fosters an uncanny ability to treat each project as though it was his own business.
 “To run a great business, you have to have a great team, and I’m lucky to have that in my favor,” says Dennis.
 “I’ve been working with the same, trusted Balfour Beatty teammates as a cohesive unit for the past ten years now.
 Together with our partners, we’ve built amazing structures and friendships.
 All of us are equally committed—and it shows in the trusted advisor relationships we’ve built over the years.
 They just keep getting stronger every day.”

-The sixth of seven kids, Elizabeth grew up in San Ysidro, California where she and her brother would spend countless hours in the back yard designing and creating structures of all shapes and sizes.
-She may not have realized it then, but it was during these early years that she honed in on her natural-born talent as an engineer.
-Motivated by her maternal grandfather who endured hardship moving the family from Mexico in the 1960’s, and her father, an engineer without a formal education and the sole breadwinner for her large family, all she ever wanted to do was make her family proud.
+The sixth of seven children, Elizabeth grew up in San Ysidro, California where she and her brother spent countless hours in the back yard designing and creating structures of all shapes and sizes.
+She may not have realized it then, but it was during these early years that she honed her natural-born talent as an engineer.
+One of Elizabeth’s driving motivators has always been making her family proud—her maternal grandfather endured many hardships moving the family from Mexico in the 1960s, and her father, an engineer without a formal education, was the sole breadwinner for her large family.

-Ask anyone who knows Elizabeth and they will tell you it was because of her family’s support and guidance that she was able to earn her Bachelor of Science Degree in Architectural Engineering from Cal Poly, San Luis Obispo.
-She joined her six other siblings who all earned college degrees and are now part of her family’s legacy of first generation college graduates.
+Through her family’s support and guidance, Elizabeth earned her Bachelor of Science degree in architectural engineering from Cal Poly, San Luis Obispo.
+She joined her six other siblings who all earned college degrees and are now part of her family’s legacy as first-generation college graduates.

-Perhaps it’s her desire to pay it forward, or just her bubbly personality, Elizabeth stays self-motivated because she has a strong desire to help.
-“I came from very humble beginnings,” said Elizabeth.
-“I’m grateful for the help I received when I was growing up.
-Now it’s my time to pay it back.
-My biggest focus is not to be a bottleneck—but rather, an enabler.
-Any information that I can share that will benefit a project or team is truly what drives and inspires me.
+“I came from very humble beginnings,” says Elizabeth.
+“I’m grateful for the help I received when I was growing up; now it’s my time to pay it back.
+My biggest focus is not to be a bottleneck but an enabler.
 I’m determined to do whatever it takes to generate results and make it happen.”